 - Case 3: But take the scenario where you are an enterprise with a small marketing team.
 The team wants to use the cloud-based service of a small vendor for a year or so as part of a local promotion campaign they are running.
 Here, you see the limitations of the advance provisioning approach.
 Most of these cloud services were put up pretty quickly and have no provisioning APIs to speak of.
 If they do, they usually aren’t standardized.
 And the Enterprise’s IT department is not going to invest in building a connector to this service, since it is short-lived and of low use.

 So what we are seeing is that the advantages of the cloud – namely the agility and flexibility it gives business to get work done – is facing a significant barrier to adoption because it cannot be managed by current enterprise infrastructure.
-And this opens up serious security risks, because these small teams that have their livelihood riding on successfully doing their job will just figure out how to get around the security and policy restrictions and controls ([update] read this for some interesting, and relevant survey analysis [/update]).
+And this opens up serious security risks, which makes bringing in a managed security service provider or similar experts an important factor to consider.
+At the end of the day, these small teams trying to adopt the cloud have their livelihood riding on successfully doing their job.
+Without help, they will just figure out how to get around the security and policy restrictions and controls on their own (read this for some interesting, and relevant survey analysis).
 The important thing to recognize here is that case 3 above is not the outlier, it is actually the majority use case, since this is where the real value found from the cloud model is.

 One Solution: SPML Gateways

 Of course, the ideal solution here is for these SPs to support externalized identity providers, or leverage provisioning services that are part of the platform they are built on.
 This is the Service-Oriented Security vision that we have been promoting at Oracle.
 But as I explained before, for a lot of these SPs their services are not newly built applications, but transplanted applications that they can’t afford to re-engineer for this new architectural paradigm.